arun173/elliottmgmt/README.md

 **What would you do to handle adding new domains to scan or certificate expiry events from your service?**

-Based on response to question #1, strategic way to be adding more records to the table with domain name.
+Based on response to question #1, strategic way to be adding more records to the table with domain name. <br>
-**certChains** will
+**certChains** will be fitlered out and any status other than "A" will be reported for certificated issues.<br>

 **After some time, your report requires more enhancements requested by the Tech team of the company.
 How would you handle these "continuous" requirement changes in a sustainable manner?**